-- Beef cattle activity and beef meat production in South America. - Soybean and soy co-products (oil and meal) production in South America. - Trading of soybean, soy co-products (oil and meal) and beef meat produced in South America.
+- Cattle and beef production in South America. - Soy production in South America. - Trading of soy, soy by-products (oil and meal) and beef produced in South America.

-As well as clients generating the majority of their revenues from the first transformation of soy and beef produced in South America.
+As well as client companies majority involved in 1st transformation of soy and beef produced in South America.